-Textbooks may be returned for a full refund up until the add/drop period ends during any given term (semester).
-The date for the add/ drop period for each term is printed in the college catalog.
+Textbooks may be returned for a full refund up until the last day to withdraw with full tuition refund for each semester as posted in the College's published semester class listing.
 That date is also printed on Bookstore receipts during the current semester and is emailed to students as a reminder.
 Books purchased for one (1) credit classes and obtained at times other than the beginning of a semester can be returned for a full refund up until the day that class begins.
-Any books returned after the dates mentioned above will be refunded at a percentage of cost that is determined by the Bookstore manager.
+Any books returned after the dates mentioned above will be refunded at a percentage of cost that is determined by the Bookstore manager, if any.